nexDigitalDev/confluent-kafka-demo/README.md

 error.path=/your/preferred/path/confluent-kafka-demo/error
 csv.first.row.as.header=true
 ```
-If you installed the connector with Git, modify the **plugin.path** configuration in those four files :
+If you installed the connector with Git, you have to manually modify the **plugin.path** configuration in those four files :
 <br>- **/etc/kafka/connect-distributed.properties** <br>- **/etc/kafka/connect-standalone.properties** <br>- **/etc/schema-registry/connect-avro-distributed.properties**
 <br>- **/etc/schema-registry/connect-avro-standalone.properties**
 ```properties